MazinLab/FROST/README.md

 **Compressor**
 - Start/Stop buttons with live status display
 - Shows running state and last update time
-- Compressor intent is persisted to disk (`state/.compressor_intent`) — if FROST is restarted, the GUI restores the last known compressor state
+- Compressor intent is persisted to disk (`state/.compressor_intent`) — if FROST CLI or GUI is restarted, the GUI restores the last known compressor state

 **Magnet (Lakeshore 625)**
 - Live readouts: current (A), voltage (V), field